Question

 Teamwork

-Ideal when describing strategic alliances or formal working relationships with external organizations, vendors, or key stakeholders
+Ideal for strategic alliances or when working closely with external stakeholders, vendors, or cross-functional teams on important initiatives

 Coordinated